AverageGuy/TaskSched/README.md

 }
 ```

+Key methods in the Sched class (https://averageguy.github.io/task-docs/classSched.html)

+- `enable()`: Enable the scheduler
+- `disable()`: Disable the scheduler
+- `begin()`: Initialize the scheduler
+- `run()`: Loop throught the tasks and run them one at a time, if they are scheduled.
+- `getSize()`: Return the number of tasks in the run queue
+- `displayStatus()`: Returns a String with info about some or all of the tasks in the queue.
+- `addTask()`: Adds a task to the queue.
+- `isEnabled()`: Returns a true if the scheduler is enabled or false if it is not.
+- `getTasks()`: Returns a list of the tasks.

 ## Examples

-See the `examples/SkedBlink1/SkedBlink1.ino` file for a basic example of blinking an LED using TaskSched.
+See the `examples` directory for basic examples of blinking an LED using TaskSched and others.

 ## API Reference

-For detailed API documentation, please refer to the Doxygen-generated documentation in the `html` folder.
+For detailed API documentation, please refer to the Doxygen-generated documentation https://averageguy.github.io/task-docs/

 ## Issues